martcoder/ann_evolutionary_algorithm/README.md

 so far is included in the FFANN folder.

 The algorithm has been implemented to allow two different modes of functionality:
-Mode0- linear regression
-Mode1- tri-classification of data
+Mode0- linear regression which uses ANNs with only one output node Mode1- tri-classification of data which uses softmax and argmax on each ANN's three output nodes.

+===CODE NOTES====================
+C does not allow lambda declarations so all possible structs are pre-declared.
+This means that population sizes are currently limited to 199 although this can be increased by simply including more declarations in declarations_aux.c.

-Some python scripts are also present as they were useful in automatically generating hundreds of struct declarations in the C code file (as C doesn't have dynamic arrays, the approach taken was to declare the maximum amount of structs needed, then use up to that maximum when executing).
-They also proved useful for generating data to test with, and also for plotting graphs of results.
+Some python scripts are present as they were useful in automatically generating the hundreds of struct declarations (the approach taken was to declare the maximum amount of structs needed, then use up to that maximum when executing).
+Python is also used for generating data to test with, and also for plotting graphs of results using matplotlib.

+The main for-loop which loops over each member of a population is implemented to use OpenMP parallel-processing across 4 cores, with this number of cores hard-coded, so number of cores needs adjusting manually.

+Memory allocated using malloc is freed at the end of main in algorithm.c

 ===COMPILING AND RUNNING=========

     C CODE FILES:-  algorithm.c, algorithm_aux.c, and declarations_aux.c

     Python CODE FILES:- plotData.py  writeLinearData.py and more....
+PLEASE HAVE MATPLOTLIB library installed.

     Bash CODE FILES:- compile.sh  runAlgo.sh